astropy/astropy/docs/development/releasing.rst

    changes in the helpers.
 See the section :ref:`helpers-release-info` for more on this.

 #.
-Make sure that Travis and any other continuous integration is passing for
+Make sure that the continuous integration services (E.g., Travis) are passing
-   the branch you're going to release.
+   for the branch you're going to release.
 You may also want to locally run the tests in ``remote-data`` mode, as those are not necessarily run automatically::